-The HACP recognizes that modifying units with fully accessible features is costly and the current exception payment standard of a sliding scale up to 120% FMR oftentimes does not cover the cost of the accessible modifications to a unit that the owner may incur.
-Therefore, the HACP is considering increasing the percentage of FMR to better reflect the costs that landlords incur while modifying their units.
-In FY 2021 and FY 2022, the HACP plans to study the actual average costs of modifying a unit with accessible features and will request any significant changes in the next available MTW Plan drafting cycle.
-The HACP has submitted a waiver to the HUD Pittsburgh Field Office to use this implemented activity for the Emergency Housing Voucher Program in accordance with PIH Notice 2021-15.
+The HACP recognizes that modifying units with fully accessible features is costly and the current exception payment standard of a sliding scale up to 120% FMR oftentimes does not cover the cost of the accessible modifications to a unit.
+Therefore, the HACP is considering increasing the percentage of FMR to better reflect these costs.
+In FY 2022, the HACP plans to study the actual average costs of modifying a unit with accessible features and will request any significant changes in the next available MTW Plan drafting cycle.
+In September 2021, the HACP submitted a waiver to the HUD Pittsburgh Field Office to utilize this implemented activity for each of its Special Purpose Voucher programs and will continue to do so as new Special Purpose Voucher programs emerge in FY 2022 and beyond.

-v.
+- iv.
+Planned Non-Significant Changes: None. - v.
 Planned Changes to Metrics/Data Collection: None.
 Please see the metrics that the HACP intends to continue to use for this activity as follows:

 Housing Choice Metric Name & # Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 HC #1: Additional Units of Housing Made Available Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
 Housing units of this type prior to implementation of the activity (number).
 Expected housing units of this type after implementation of the activity (number).
-Actual housing units of this type after implementation of the activity (number).
+25 Actual housing units of this type after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 HC #2: Units of Housing Preserved Number of housing units preserved for households at or below 80% AMI that would otherwise not be available (increase).
 Housing units preserved prior to implementation of the activity (number).
 Expected housing units preserved after implementation of the activity (number).
-Actual housing units preserved after implementation of the activity (number).
+25 Actual housing units preserved after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 HC #3: Decrease in Wait List Time Average applicant time on wait list in months (decrease).
 Average applicant time on wait list prior to implementation of the activity (in months).
-Expected average applicant time on wait list after implementation of the activity (in months).
-Actual average applicant time on wait list after implementation of the activity (in months).
+0 Expected average applicant time on wait list after implementation of the activity (in months).
+25 Actual average applicant time on wait list after implementation of the activity (in months).
 Whether the outcome meets or exceeds the benchmark.
 HC #4: Displacement Prevention Number of households at or below 80% AMI that would lose assistance or need to move (decrease).
 Households losing assistance/moving prior to implementation of the activity (number).
-Expected households losing assistance/moving after implementation of the activity (number).
-Actual households losing assistance/moving after implementation of the activity (number).
+0 Expected households losing assistance/moving after implementation of the activity (number).
+25 Actual households losing assistance/moving after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
 Households able to move to a better unit and/or neighborhood of opportunity prior to implementation of the activity (number).
 Expected households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number).
-Actual increase in households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number).
+25 Actual increase in households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.